blocknetdx/documentation/docs/service-nodes/xcloud-configuration.md

 1. [Deploy service](#deploy-service)
 1. [Additional information](#additional-information)

-For these examples we will use Syscoin's `offerinfo` call.
+For these examples we will use Ethereum's `eth_getBalance` call.

 ---